Today, I’ll share a few tips to help you exercise your dog when you’re sick. On that note – I hope you’ll get better soon!

 - How To Exercise Your Dog When You’re Sick: Bottom Line

 Hire A Dog Walker/Runner

 This one’s a no brainer.
-A professional dog walker/runner will give your dog the exercise he needs while following your instructions.
+A professional dog walker/runner will give your active dog the exercise they need while following your instructions.

 Note that I emphasized the word professional.
 If you’re going to trust a stranger with your dog, ask for references and make sure they have pet sitting/dog walking liability insurance in place.